 8. Chorizo Stuffed Squid

-When camping by the coast it was always easy to pick out the squid trawlers which use massively powerful bright lights to attach the molluscs during the night which is attached to them to feed.
+When camping by the coast it was always easy to pick out the squid trawlers which use massively powerful bright lights to attach the mollusks during the night which is attached to them to feed.
 Interestingly as many people think of calamari as just the preparation of rings that are crumbed, they are in fact their own species.
-Squid, Calimari, and Cuttlefish can all be used interchangeably as they have the same preparation methods, but generally, cuttlefish is the most flavorsome of the three, and calamari the most tender.
+Squid, Calimari, and Cuttlefish can all be used interchangeably as they have the same preparation methods, but generally, cuttlefish is the most flavorsome of the three, and calamari is the most tender.

 Although the go-to is to crumb and deep-fry, in Australia, there is a wide variety of preparations including sautee, stirfry, and even stuffing.
-This Chorizo stuff squid recipe was created by Booma Bromage and showcases the versatility as it is cooked on the grill.
+This Chorizo stuff squid recipe was created by Booma Bromage and showcases its versatility as it is cooked on the grill.

 9. Minted Pulled Lamb Shoulder

 Using the whole lamb is a common thing and it is still not unusual to buy half a lamb and is certainly something we did when I was young.
-Similar to any shoulder it is a difficult pat of the animal to cook often being boiled.
+Similar to any shoulder it is a difficult part of the animal to cook often being boiled.
 Now it can easily be smoked and the meat pulled off.

 10. Camping Meat Pie